tomascesar8/tomascesar8/README.md

 Hi 👋 My name is Tomás César
 ===============================

-Estudiante Fullstack Developer - Actualmente en búsqueda de empleo
+Full Stack Developer Trainee (STACK MERN)
 -------------------

-I am a FullStack programming student in the course offered by Rolling Code School.
-I have acquired skills in website design and development using HTML, CSS, and JavaScript, and I am currently learning React.
+Eager to contribute to impactful projects, I bring a passion for clean and efficient coding practices along with a dedication to continuous learning and professional growth.

 * 🌍  I'm based in Córdoba Argentina
 * ✉️  You can contact me at [tomascesar.dev@gmail.com](mailto:tomascesar.dev@gmail.com)
-* 🧠  I'm learning React.js
+* 🧠  I'm currently focusing on mastering React as a MERN Stack
 * 🤝  I'm looking to collaborate on any project with these technologies
 * ⚡  In my spare time, I like to play the guitar, watch movies, and practice sports like soccer and basketball